uva-math/uva-math-code/undergraduate/MCLC/MCLC.md

  <li> Once you join a session, a consulant will assign you to a (virtual) room for the course for which you need help.
 This process may take a couple of minutes.</li>
 </ul>

-If you have joined an MCLC session this semester please take a couple of minutes to complete this
+<p style="font-size:120%;color:coral;"> If you have joined an MCLC session this semester please take a couple of minutes to complete this
 <a href="https://virginia.az1.qualtrics.com/jfe/form/SV_5alk5LpaWdFUWqy">survey</a>.
-We appreciate your feedback.
+We appreciate your feedback. </p>

 <h2 class="mb-4 mt-4">Schedule</h2>